soofstad/react-oauth2-pkce/README.md

 ## Features

-- Authorization server agnostic, works equally well with all OAuth2 auth servers following the OAuth2 spec
+- Authorization provider agnostic.
+Works equally well with all OAuth2 authentication servers following the OAuth2 spec
 - Supports OpenID Connect (idTokens)
 - Pre- and Post login callbacks
 - Silently refreshes short lived access tokens in the background
 - Decodes JWT's
-- A total of ~440 lines of code, easy for anyone to audit.
+- A total of ~440 lines of code, easy for anyone to audit and understand

 ## Example